minetest/minetest/doc/lua_api.md

       By convention these should be the mod name with an optional colon and specifier added, e.g. `"default"` or `"default:dungeon_loot"`
     * `data`: any Lua object (will be serialized, no userdata allowed)
+    * returns `true` if the data was remembered.
+That is if `minetest.set_gen_notify` was called with the same user-defined ID before.

 ### List of APIs available in the mapgen env